In the Spotlight

 Learn how it can benefit your health – and help others

-If you served in Afghanistan, Iraq, or other areas of Southwest Asia, you may be concerned about your exposure to airborne hazards like the smoke and fumes from burn pits.
-Joining the VA Airborne Hazards and Open Burn Pit Registry can help you learn more about your health and get connected to the care you need.
+If you served in Afghanistan, Iraq, or other areas of Southwest Asia, you might be concerned about your exposure to airborne hazards like the fine particulate matter caused by dust, diesel emissions, industrial air pollution, smoke, and fumes from burn pits.
+Joining the VA Airborne Hazards and Open Burn Pit Registry can help you learn more about your health and connect with the care you need.

-Even if you don’t think you were exposed, joining can help VA provide better care to all Veterans.
+Even if you don’t think you were exposed, joining can help VA provide better care by completely understanding your airborne exposures.
 Learn more about if you're eligible, what the registry involves, and how to sign up below.

 Am I eligible?